 - In Solr, a cluster is a set of Solr nodes operating in coordination with each other via ZooKeeper, and managed as a unit.
 A cluster may contain many collections.
 See also SolrCloud.Collection

 In Solr, one or more Documents grouped together in a single logical index using a single configuration and Schema.

 In SolrCloud a collection may be divided up into multiple logical shards, which may in turn be distributed across many nodes, or in a Single node Solr installation, a collection may be a single Core.

-To re-initialize a Solr core after changes to the schema file,
+- To re-initialize a Solr core after changes to

 - Optimistic concurrency

 - Also known as "optimistic locking", this is an approach that allows for updates to documents currently in the index while retaining locking or version control.Overseer